 This dog and child friendly pub is in the middle of Winterton-on-sea just 10 minutes’ walk from the barn and offers quality food, huge portions and a good selection of beer.
 If you’re taking a stroll to the pub in the evening bring some torches though for the walk back to the barn.
 The night skies can be dark but the lack of light pollution means they can be brilliant for star gazing on a clear night.
 We often walk to the beach, stop for a drink and bowl of chips at the Fisherman’s Return and then take the children to the new play area in the village.
 We recently spearheaded a campaign to improve this play area and in two years we raised over £30,000.
 It makes an excellent stop over on the way back from the beach.

-The exquisite Ingham Swan gets out top recommendation or get in a take away from the highly rated Indian, Planet Spice.
-Alternatively, select the catch of the day from Dabs and Crabs our local fishmongers, or grab some fish and chips from the super friendly family run Winterton Fish Bar.
+There are some great local food options.
+For fine dining I’d recommend the exquisite Ingham Swan.
+This is a formal but amazing dining expereince, I have had a couple of guests visit it two or three times during thier stay.
+Or get a take away from the highly rated Indian, Planet Spice.
+Alternatively, select the catch of the day from Dabs and Crabs our local fishmongers, or grab some fish and chips or the Fisherman’s won’t disappoint.

 Book a holiday at Winterton-on-sea

 Mill Farm Eco Barn offers 2 beautiful Eco Barns in the village of Winterton on sea.
-They sleep 8 and 2 and can be booked for the weekend.
-Check our availability here.
+We sleep 8 and 2 and can be booked together or separately.
+Check our availability.